Izenda7Series/IzendaCustomVisualizations/README.md

 ### Step 2 - Take a sample chart and start coding

-The Izenda UI Javascript APIs offers multiple levels of customization for the built-in visualizations, e.g. chart, gauge or map, as well as the tool's user interface elements to ensure a better user experience just like the built-in functions.
+The Izenda UI Javascript APIs offer multiple levels of customization for the built-in visualizations, e.g. chart, gauge or map, as well as the tool's user interface elements to ensure a better user experience just like the built-in functions.

 Izenda's custom visualization API inherits configuration from the Izenda application, so you don't have to build custom charts, gauges or maps from scratch.
 With this approach, you can base your custom item off of an existing visualization.
 This allows you to write less code without sacrificing built-in features.